scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 The second reason is that we are ready.
 As discussed below, a few parts of the solution have matured enough to proceed and finally meet more diverse crowds.

 The third reason is the Scicloj perspective within the broader Clojure community.
-With our focus on data analysis, we offer a pathway as to how to create “quickstart” applications for various usecases (as demanded in the recent [Clojurists-together survey](https://www.clojuriststogether.org/news/call-for-proposals.-feb.-2025-member-survey/)).
+With our focus on data analysis, we offer a pathway as to how to create “quickstart” applications for various use cases (as demanded in the recent [Clojurists-together survey](https://www.clojuriststogether.org/news/call-for-proposals.-feb.-2025-member-survey/)).

 We will keep looking inward and outward at the same time: creating small collaborations, helping each other, and reflecting, while reaching out to new crowds and acting more in the public sphere.